-Located in the heart of the Royal City, Irving House is one of the oldest community heritage sites in BC.
+Located in the heart of New Westminster, Irving House is one of the oldest community heritage sites in BC.
 Step back to the 1800s as you enter the colonial home of Captain William Irving, King of the Fraser River.

 Over 140 years of memories live within Irving House “…the handsomest, the best and most home-like house of which British Columbia can yet boast…“ was how Irving House was described in the British Columbian newspaper in April 1865.

 With 14 furnished rooms to enjoy, Irving House is a must-see for everyone interested in New Westminster’s past and anyone interested in the Victorian and Edwardian periods, heritage architecture or colonial BC.

 During your visit you will admire the ornate ceiling plasterwork, the glow of original wallpaper and the elaborate fireplaces.
 You can easily imagine the festivities and celebrations that took place in the parlour and formal dining room.
 Let our costumed guides step you back in time!

 Irving House was closed for restoration work from April 2-27, 2018, and reopened on April 28, 2018.
 The house’s entrance and upper hall were restored to the late Victorian Period, revealing papers not seen since the mid-20th century.